conorsch/language-model-server/README.md

 TODO
 ----
+ - write tests (damn it)
  - expand API with params for querying
- - write tests (damn it)
  - investigate open source LMs
    - kenLM for ngramModel?
+ - investigate factored language model setup
+   - SRILM has a built-in for this
+ - upgrade SRILM to newest version
+ - consider breaking out custom lm as python lib